Geroid/practice_CSharp/README.md

 # practis_CSharp
-my learning practice
+CSharp application for my practice in University.
+This app about detective agency where client may order service.

 # What I learned

-Parse CSV files
+* Parse CSV files
-Entity framework and MSSQL Database
+* Entity framework and MSSQL Database
-Windows Forms
+* Windows Forms